 Even the prophecy of Jeremiah refutes the Watchtower’s 1914, invisible parousia doctrine.
 How so?

 As mentioned above, the means by which Jehovah put himself on judgment with the people bearing his name, as well as with all the nations, at least figuratively, was by means of the armies of Babylon.
-And in connection with Babylon the prophesy specifies that it will be by means of the sword, famine and pestilence, in that order.
+And in connection with Babylon, the prophecy specifies that it will be by means of the sword, famine, and pestilence, in that order.
 That phrase — sword, famine and pestilence — appears about a dozen times in Jeremiah.
 The significance of the sword, famine and pestilence is that it is also precisely what Christ foretold would mark the conclusion of the system and also parallels the three horsemen of the Apocalypse.

 But if the First World War and the Spanish Flu pandemic of 1918 were the true fulfillment of prophecy, then why didn’t Christendom suffer God’s judgment back then, assuming it is the antitypical Jerusalem where Jehovah has caused his name to reside, as the Watchtower asserts?